-Evergy Kansas Central's income tax expense increased \$103.7 million in 2020, compared to 2019, primarily driven by a \$109.0 million net increase due to the revaluation of deferred income tax assets and liabilities in the second quarter of 2020 due to the change in the Kansas corporate income tax rate, partially offset by a \$5.2 million decrease due to lower pre-tax income in 2020.
+Evergy Kansas Central's income tax expense decreased \$104.1 million in 2021, compared to 2020, primarily driven by:

+- a \$109.0 million net decrease due to the revaluation of deferred income tax assets and liabilities in the second quarter of 2020 due to the change in the Kansas corporate income tax rate; - a \$30.2 million decrease as a result of the state of Kansas exempting certain public utilities, including Evergy Kansas Central, from Kansas corporate income tax beginning in January 2021; and - a \$15.7 million decrease due to flow-through items primarily driven by higher amortization of excess deferred income taxes; partially offset by - a \$42.7 million increase due to higher pre-tax income in 2021; - a \$5.1 million increase due to lower expected COLI proceeds for 2021; and - a \$1.5 million increase due to lower wind and other income tax credits in 2021.

-See Note 20 to the consolidated financial statements for more information regarding the change in the Kansas corporate income tax rate.
+See Note 19 to the consolidated financial statements for more information regarding the change in the Kansas corporate income tax rate.